 A budget is nothing more (or less!) than a plan for your money.
 Paying off your debts is a plan within that plan.
 If you have multiple debts, the order in which you tackle them makes a big difference.

+- Choose a focus.
 Select your debt with the lowest remaining balance.
 This will be your focus, where you direct extra dollars as you budget!

-Set a Goal for your focus debt.
+- Set a Target for your focus debt.

-Set Goals for your other debts.
+- Set Targets for your other debts.

-Celebrate and choose a new focus.
+- Celebrate and choose a new focus.

 What about high interest debts?

-Paying off the highest interest credit card or debt might seem like the place to start.
+Paying off the highest interest credit card or loan might seem like the place to start.
 It's more important though, to free up cash flow, and completely getting rid of one debt payment is the way to do this.
 The quick win is a nice shot of motivation, too!